open62541pp/open62541pp/README.md

 open62541++ is a C++ wrapper built on top of the amazing [open62541](https://open62541.org) OPC UA (OPC Unified Architecture) library.

-It aims to:

-- safely wrap the open62541 `UA_*` types to prevent memory leaks
+Features and goals:

-- expose high-level and easy to use classes similar to the [python-opcua API](https://python-opcua.readthedocs.io):
+- High-level and easy to use classes similar to the [python-opcua API](https://python-opcua.readthedocs.io):
   - `opcua::Server`
-  - `opcua::Client` (TODO)
+  - `opcua::Client` *TODO*
   - `opcua::Node`
-- minimize code
+- Safe wrapper classes for open62541 `UA_*` types to prevent memory leaks
+- Native open62541 objects can be accessed using the `handle()` method of the wrapping classes
+- Extensible type conversion system to convert from arbitrary types to native `UA_*` types
-- reduce the hurdle to get started with OPC UA
+- Less hurdle to get started with OPC UA
-- use modern C++ (C++ 17) and best practices
+- Use modern C++ (C++ 17) and best practices
-- native open62541 objects can be accessed using the `handle()` method of the wrapping classes to give you all the power of open62541 (the open62541++ API is quite limited at the moment)

 ## Example